aalekseev/10-steps-security-pycon-ee-2020/slides/07-dependencies.md

 Libraries are written by people.
 And people make mistakes, or intentionally do bad things.

-As mentioned before, people are not always nice.
 In the link on the slide is a recent case when library was stealing personal data under the hood.
 Luckily it was shut down fast.
 The other important thing related to libraries is that they usually have new versions with patched vulnerabilities which we should use.